ManlyMarco/KK-HF_Patch/README.md

 # HF Patch for Koikatu! / Koikatsu!
 Patch with all updates and mods necessary to play the game fully uncensored and translated to English.
 It can repair most broken game installations and return the game to a mostly stock state.
 Most content mods are also included, so it's possible to load most cards and scenes.

+- Koikatu Darkness DLC is supported by HF Patch versions *newer than v2.6*
+- Koikatsu Party (Steam release) is supported by HF Patch versions *newer than v2.7*

 You can support development of HF Patch through my Patreon page: https://www.patreon.com/ManlyMarco

 ## Download